• 3 restaurants (à la carte, seafood and Viking Diner), cafeteria with seating for 250 people. We also arrange special menus for groups and parties.

 • Fully stocked Bar with a wide range of beers, wines and spirits

-• 30 rooms (Viking style, family apartments and apartments with kitchen)
+• 37 rooms (Viking style, family apartments and apartments with kitchen

 Tourist ferries between Gudvangen and Flåm and Gudvangen - Kaupanger: This is an opportunity to experience the incredible Nærøyfjord which is one of two fjords in Norway in the UNESCO world heritage list.
-Information and schedules can be found at www.visitflam.com and www.fjord2.no
+Information and schedules can be found here.

 During the ferry trip between Gudvangen and Flåm there are many things to experience.
 Ca 5 kilometers form Gudvangen is a small place called Bakka.
 In this place there is a small church and a few farms with the mountain Bakkanosi in the background.
 On the other side of the fjord you can see Holmo where Viking graves have been found.
 Further out the in fjord we arrive at Styvi.
 Here in Styvi you will find the smallest working post office in Norway.
 The postal number is 5748 STYVI.
 In Styvi, you will also find a farm museum well worth visiting.
 More information about the museum you can find at www.fjords.com